 Let’s delve further into our topic about drug addiction in Islamic perspective

-So for this purpose three models are going to be explored in this article in terms of drug addiction from an Islamic perspective.
+So for this purpose, three models are going to be explored in this article in terms of drug addiction from an Islamic perspective.
 It is important to keep in mind that drug use is referred to here as recreational use only.
-There are two conditions for drug use are predisposition to be dependent on drugs and the second is the availability of drugs.
+The two conditions for drug use are: the first is a predisposition to be dependent on drugs, and the second is the availability of drugs.

-As per our focus, in Islam alcohol and all other intoxicants (khamr) are prohibited.
+As per our focus, in Islam, alcohol and all other intoxicants (khamr) are prohibited.
 In the Qur’an, alcohol is described as a deed of Satan (Al-Maida 5:90).
-Before the final prohibition of alcohol, Muslims of Arabs used to drink wine in their celebrations.
+Before the final prohibition of alcohol, Muslim Arabs used to drink wine in their celebrations.
 They felt the cognitive disturbance along with social issues in the wine users so they asked prophet Muhammadﷺto guide them according to the Quranic teachings.

 So shame and humility develop a sense of being in remembrance of Allah.
-Similarly, the guilt over the sins enables Muslims to repent to Allah and this act of repentance with true remorse is known as tawba (to return).
-It’s a way to reform and rectify what one’s has done wrong.
-So these Islamic gifts are core in the treatment of addictive diseases.
-In the treatment of drug addiction, there are three models one is Jurm and the other is mardruhani addiction as a spiritual disease.
-These two models discussed for drug addiction in the Islamic perspective are based on shame and guilt which necessitate inner motivation to give up drugs.
+Similarly, the guilt over sins allows Muslims to repent to Allah, and this act of true repentance is known as tauba (to return).
+It’s a way to reform and rectify what one has done wrong.
+So these Islamic gifts are central in the treatment of addictive diseases.
+In the treatment of drug addiction, there are three models.
+One is Jurm and the other is mardruhani addiction as a spiritual disease.
+These two models discussed for drug addiction in Islamic perspective are based on shame and guilt, which necessitate inner motivation to give up drugs.